Ammar Malik

-Life and career

-Early life
+Early life and education

-Ammar Malik is a first-generation American born to Pakistani parents in Northern Virginia.
+Malik was born in Northern Virginia, on June 22, 1987, to first-generation American born to Pakistani parents.
 He first started learning guitar when he was 14.
 As a high school and college student he wrote and performed music locally with several different bands.

-Malik attended George Mason University as an English major.
+Malik attended George Mason University in Fairfax, Virginia, where he majored in English.

 Songwriting

 Malik's close friend and co-manager David Silberstein had a childhood connection to producer Benny Blanco along with his brother and now co-manager Jeremy Levin.
 After Malik and Blanco were introduced, Blanco suggested he try his hand at writing songs for other artists.
 Though Malik had intentions of being an artist himself, when nearing the end of college he decided to give it a shot.
 In an interview Malik said that two of his biggest influences are Radiohead and Rx Bandits.
 He also co-wrote "Compass" by Lady Antebellum in 2013's single.

-In 2013 Malik won the coveted BMI Pop Songwriter of the Year title, along with Benny Blanco, and Claude Kelly.
+In 2013, Malik won the coveted BMI Pop Songwriter of the Year title, along with Benny Blanco, and Claude Kelly.
 Each contributed four songs to the year's most performed list.
 Malik co-penned "Ass Back Home", "Moves Like Jagger, "Payphone" and "Stereo Hearts".
 Benny Blanco, Adam Levine and Ammar Malik also clinched BMI Pop Song of the Year honors for their co-write of "Moves Like Jagger".

 Songwriting discography

+Personal life

+Malik married Chyna Bardarson on June 19, 2022 in Malibu, California.